Master of Education (M.Ed.) in Educational Leadership

 When can I start?

-This program is designed to begin in the summer (late May or early June) because this is when most pre-requisite courses are offered.
+This program is designed to begin in the summer (late May) because this is when most pre-requisite courses are offered.
 Depending on exact dates and circumstances, the program can offer extra flexibility, so please contact USF to discuss the next starting opportunity.
 We are here to help!